Project

 Empowering future generations

 For 40 years, the 2,250-megawatt Navajo Generating Station produced electricity 24 hours a day, seven days a week until 2019, when it was decommissioned.
-As the U.S. phases out fossil fuels, we need new ways to store and generate electricity.
+To meet increasing energy demand, we need reliable, proven ways to store and generate electricity.

 Project Overview